HenarB/controldedistanciapelota/README.md

 * Drawings

-The goal of this project is to stabilize a ball on a beam at the desired distance with a PID controller.
+The goal of this project is to stabilize a ball on a beam at the desired distance by implementing a discrete PID controller to the system.

 Arduino code is implemented in a Simulink model by using a custom s-function builder block.

         ##-- Requirements --##
-To run this, you'll need:
+To run this model, you'll need:
 * Arduino, v.
 1.8.5 or higher
 * MATLAB v.
 2018a or higher, the Arduino toolbox add-on needs to be installed
 * 3D printer

         ##-- Credits --##
 * Project author: Henar Brenlla
+* EIB (UPV/EHU)

         ##-- Renders --##